 - Deploy each service instance as a container

-- Scaling is done based on changing the number of container instances.
+- It is scaled according to the number of container instances

-- Building, deploying, and starting a microservice will be much faster as we are using Docker containers (which is much faster than a regular VM).
+- Building, deploying, and starting a microservice will be much faster as we are using Docker containers (which are much faster than a regular VM)

 Figure 8: Building and deploying microservices as containers

-Figure 8 shows an overview of the deployment of microservices of the retail application.
-Each microservice instance is deployed as a container and there are two containers per host
+Figure 8 shows how the microservices are deployed in the retail application.
+Each microservice instance is deployed as a container and there are two containers per host.

-Securing microservices is quite a common requirement when you use microservices in realworld scenarios.
-Before jumping in to microservices security let's have a quick look at how we normally implement security at the monolithic application level.
+Securing microservices is quite a common requirement when you used in real-world scenarios.
+Before jumping into microservices security let's have a quick look at how we normally implement security at the monolithic application level:

-- This is usually implemented at a common security component, which is at the beginning of the request handling chain and that component populates the required information with the use of an underlying user repository (or user store).
+- This is usually implemented at a common security component, which is at the beginning of the request handling chain.
+That component populates the required information with the use of an underlying user repository (or user store).

 So, can we directly translate this pattern into the MSA?
-Yes, but that requires a security component implemented at each microservices level that’s talking to a centralized/shared user repository and retrieve the required information.
-That's a very tedious approach of solving the microservices security problem.
+Yes, but that requires a security component implemented at each microservices level that’s talking to a centralized/shared user repository to retrieve the required information.
+That's a very tedious approach to solving the microservices security problem.

-- OAuth 2.0 - Is an access delegation protocol.
-The client authenticates with an authorization server and gets an opaque token, which is known as the 'Access token'.
-The access token has zero information about the user/client.
-It only has a reference to the user information that can only be retrieved by the authorization server.
-Hence, this is known as a 'by-reference token' and it is safe to use this token even in the public network/internet.
+- OAuth 2.0 is an access delegation protocol.
+The client authenticates with an authorization server and gets an opaque token, which is known as the 'access token'.
+The access token has zero information about the user or client.
+It only has a reference to the user information, which can only be retrieved by the authorization server.
+Hence, this is known as a 'by-reference token' and is safe to use this token even in a public network or the Internet.

 Figure 9: Microservice security with OAuth 2.0 and OpenID Connect